eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

     - I wanna be able to see hidden files like .gitignore or .github/
     - I don't wanna see gitignored directories like node_moudles/ or build/
  - Preview images with telescope
+ - Some projects have large json files, I don't want telescope ripgrep to look into them.

 ### Features I should try